lisp-docs/cl-language-reference/docs/chap-17/bh-d-dictionary/_mismatch_function.md

-If *from-end* is <ClLinks styled={true} term={"true"}><i>true</i></ClLinks>, then one plus the index of the rightmost position in which the *sequences* differ is returned.
+If *from-end* is <ClLinks  term={"true"}><i>true</i></ClLinks>, then one plus the index of the rightmost position in which the *sequences* differ is returned.
 In effect, the subsequences are aligned at their right-hand ends; then, the last elements are compared, the penultimate elements, and so on.
 The index returned is an index relative to *sequence-1*.